-For more information on Switched Outlet Group Management with Modbus for Smart-UPS models with prefix SMT, SMX, SURTD, SRC and SRT, see Application Note # 177 available on the APC website.
+For more information on Switched Outlet Group Management with Modbus for Smart-UPS models with prefix SMT, SMX, SURTD, SRC and SRT, see Application Note # 177 on the APC website, www.apc.com.

-NOTE: Temperature and humidity sensors attached to the UIO port(s) of the AP9641 NMC are not supported via Modbus.
+Note: Temperature and humidity sensors attached to the UIO port(s) of the AP9631 and AP9635 NMC are not supported via Modbus.

-Modbus Serial (AP9641 only).
+Modbus Serial (AP9635 only).